gdwnldsKSC/WinQEMU/ReadMe.md

 to enable clean building.
 Eventually, that and other supporting libraries will be brought into the project and built alongside the entire solution.

-WinQemu buils the dll, WinQemuTest builds the exe to actually use it
+WinQemu builds the dll, WinQemuTest builds the exe to actually use it

 Hardcoded to use D:\Images\ for files. - this is not exactly true anymore as we now have functional parameters for everything. -L specifies where vgabios.bin is, -bios where...